| |

 A lightweight infrared heater using just one electrical

-circuit strips paint about as fast as my triple circuit
+circuit strips paint nearly as fast as my triple circuit

 heat guns, provided there is reasonable continuity of the

 paint film to be stripped.
-I've just started using infrared
+I began using infrared heat

 hard to understand.
 The technology is at least that old.